shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I need it!”

 “Well we can help you retrace your steps.”
 Wryonin offered.
 “Tomorrow.
-Tonight it’s just going to be out here.”
+Tonight it’s just going to be us getting out here.”

 “Tomorrow it’s going to be out there.”
 Ersatzica pointed out into the distance, indicating a location beyond the river.